 What EXACTLY is an RDI Signal?

-The exact scheme that we use to transmit the RDI signal depends upon the telecom/datacom standard and network layer that we are operating in.
+The method that we use to transmit the RDI signal depends upon the telecom/datacom standard and network layer that we are using.

-The Network Element will consistently set this bit-field to “1”, within each frame of data (that it is transmitting back to the remote NE) for the duration that it is declaring the defect within its incoming data stream.
+The Network Element will continue to set this bit-field to “1”, within each frame of data (that it is transmitting back to the remote NE) for as long that it is declaring the defect within its incoming data stream.

-Likewise, the Network Element will end its transmission of the RDI signal by clearing that same overhead bit-field to “0”.
+Likewise, the Network Element will stop sending the RDI signal by clearing that same overhead bit-field to “0”.

 For OTN applications, we call the RDI signal the BDI (or Backward Defect Indicator) signal.

-I have included posts that define and describe the BDI signal for both the OTUk and ODUk frames.
+I have included posts that describe the BDI signal for both the OTUk and ODUk frames.

-For example, SONET Line-Terminating Equipment will transmit the RDI-L indicator and SONET Path-Terminating Equipment will transmit the RDI-P indicator.
+For example, SONET Line-Terminating Equipment will transmit the RDI-L indicator, and SONET Path-Terminating Equipment will send the RDI-P indicator.

-In the case of PDH signals (e.g., T1/E1 or T3/E3) will we typically call the RDI signal by other synonymous names such as FERF (Far-End Receive Failure) or the “Yellow Alarm”.
+In the case of PDH signals (e.g., T1/E1 or T3/E3), we call the RDI signal by other synonymous names such as FERF (Far-End Receive Failure) or the “Yellow Alarm.”

 When do we transmit the RDI Signal?